10Nates/discord-jail-plusplus/README.md

 ----------------------------------

-__A basic jail bot made for a friend.__
+__An (originally) jail bot made for a friend.__

 Allows you to mention a user, remove all of their roles, give them a special role, and then rename them to only their User ID.
+Will later be expanded into more than just jailing.

 ----------------------------------